 Antione Waller was appointed Director of the Baltimore Regional Office in July 2014.
-As Regional Office Director, Mr. Waller is responsible for the oversight of the delivery of compensation and vocational rehabilitation benefits to over 510,000 Veterans and their beneficiaries living in Maryland, Washington, DC, Northern Virginia and the surrounding counties.
-Most recently, Mr. Waller expanded his leadership responsibilities by overseeing the Nation Capital Region Benefits Office in Washington, DC.
+As Regional Office Director, Mr. Waller is responsible for the oversight of the delivery of compensation and veteran readiness benefits to over 510,000 Veterans and their beneficiaries living in Maryland, Washington, DC, Northern Virginia and the surrounding counties.
+Most recently, Mr. Waller expanded his leadership responsibilities by overseeing the Nation Capital Region Office in Washington, DC.
 Prior to his position as Regional Office Director in the North Atlantic District, Mr. Waller served nearly 4 years as the Director of the St. Paul Regional Office and nearly 2 years as Director of the Wichita Regional Office.

 Mr. Waller was born in Salisbury, Maryland and received a Bachelor’s Degree from Salisbury State College, Salisbury, Maryland in 1984.
 After graduating from college, he served as a commissioned officer in the United States Army from February 1985 to August 1989.